ryangiglio/glitch-twitter-archive-deleter/README.md

 1. Go to Twitter's [create an app](https://developer.twitter.com/en/apps/create) page

+   _The values you enter for steps 2, 3, and 4 don't actually matter for the functionality of this app, you're just naming a few things._

-2. Enter `yourusername archive deleter` as the App name
+2. Enter `(your username here) archive deleter` as the App name

 3. Enter `Glitch Twitter archive deleter credentials` as the Application description

 4. Enter `https://twitter.com` as the website URL
-   _None of these three values will actually be used in the app, so they don't really matter.
-They just need to be filled in._

 5. Scroll to the bottom of the page and copy/paste this text in the "Tell us how this app will be used" field